History of the Republican Party (United States): Civil War

-Reconstruction (freedmen, carpetbaggers and scalawags): 1865–1877
+Reconstruction (freedmen, carpetbaggers, and scalawags): 1865–1877

 Under Republican congressional leadership, the Thirteenth Amendment to the United States Constitution—which banned slavery in the United States—passed the Senate in 1864 and the House in 1865; it was ratified in December 1865.
 In 1865, the Confederacy surrendered, ending the Civil War.
 Lincoln was assassinated in April 1865; following his death, Andrew Johnson took office as President of the United States.

 During the post-Civil War Reconstruction era, there were major disagreements on the treatment of ex-Confederates and of former slaves, or freedmen.
 Johnson broke with the Radical Republicans and formed a loose alliance with moderate Republicans and Democrats.
 A showdown came in the Congressional elections of 1866, in which the Radicals won a sweeping victory and took full control of Reconstruction, passing key laws over the veto.
 Johnson was impeached by the House, but acquitted by the Senate.

-With the election of Ulysses S. Grant in 1868, the Radicals had control of Congress, the party and the army and attempted to build a solid Republican base in the South using the votes of Freedmen, Scalawags and Carpetbaggers, supported directly by United States Army detachments.
-Republicans all across the South formed local clubs called Union Leagues that effectively mobilized the voters, discussed issues and when necessary fought off Ku Klux Klan (KKK) attacks.
+With the election of Ulysses S. Grant in 1868, the Radicals had control of Congress and the party attempted to build a solid Republican base in the South using the votes of Freedmen, Scalawags and Carpetbaggers, supported directly by United States Army detachments.
+Republicans all across the South formed local clubs called Union Leagues that effectively mobilized the voters, discussed issues, and when necessary, fought off Ku Klux Klan (KKK) attacks.
 Thousands died on both sides.

 Grant supported radical reconstruction programs in the South, the Fourteenth Amendment and equal civil and voting rights for the freedmen.
 Most of all he was the hero of the war veterans, who marched to his tune.
 The party had become so large that factionalism was inevitable; it was hastened by Grant's tolerance of high levels of corruption typified by the Whiskey Ring.

+In 1869, the Republican-controlled legislature in Wyoming Territory and its Republican governor John Allen Campbell made it the first jurisdiction to grant voting rights to women.
+In 1875, California swore in the first Hispanic governor, Republican Romualdo Pacheco.